damianoneill/healthbot/docs/device-health.md

 ![Health Focus](assets/health/timeline-view.png)

 The red box on the left-hand side of the screenshot identifies a Key Performance Indicator (KPI).
-KPI's in Healthbot are created by defining triggers against data (sensor information).
+KPIs in Healthbot are created by defining triggers against data (sensor information).

 In this example the rule **check-system-cpu-load-average** in the topic **system.cpu** has a trigger (KPI) defined called **cpu-utilization-15min** that on a **60 second** frequency determines whether 15 minute CPU Utilization is normal or abnormal.
 You can see the KPI definition in the below screenshot.

 ![Health KPI](assets/health/kpi-definition.png)

-For a full list of the KPI's available on your system you can make a [curl](https://curl.haxx.se/) query against the REST API shipped with Healthbot and use [jq](https://stedolan.github.io/jq/) to filter the response.
+For a full list of the KPIs available on your system you can make a [curl](https://curl.haxx.se/) query against the REST API shipped with Healthbot and use [jq](https://stedolan.github.io/jq/) to filter the response.

 ```sh
 curl -s -X GET "https://<server:port>/api/v1/topics/" -H "accept: application/json" -H "Content-Type: application/json" -u <username:password> --insecure | jq '.topic[].rule[].trigger[]? | {name: .["trigger-name"], description: .description}'